Chlamydia Infection: 7 Symptoms and Signs in Men

 Both are available in tablet or pill form and can be swallowed whole with water.

 You should refrain from sexual activity during treatment, and for 7 days after having completed treatment.
-This is because there may be remnants of the infection that are still present after the treatment course has been complete.
+This is because there may be remnants of the infection that are still present after the treatment course has been completed.
 The antibiotics will still be working to get rid of the infection during these 7 days after treatment.

 Yes, untreated chlamydia may make men infertile in rare cases.

-Chlamydia can spread to a man’s testicles and the tubes which carry sperm from the testicles, called epididymis.
+The infection can spread to a man’s testicles and the tubes which carry sperm from the testicles, called epididymis.
 Both the testicles and epididymis can become painful and swollen.
 This is a condition known as epididymitis or epididymo-orchitis.
 It is very rare.
 Chlamydia infections in testicular tissue may affect a man’s fertility, due to a lower sperm count and lower quality sperm.
 Antibiotics can treat the infection effectively.

 Untreated chlamydia in men can also cause sexually acquired reactive arthritis (SARA).
 This can lead to inflamed joints, eyes, or urethra (the tube that passes urine out of the body) causing pain when urinating.
 SARA is more common in men than women.
 There is no cure for SARA; however, most people get better within a few months.
 The symptoms of SARA can be treated with non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.

-Men (and women) with chlamydia have an increased risk of getting other infections including gonorrhea or HIV.
+Men (and women) with chlamydia also have an increased risk of getting other infections including gonorrhea or HIV.

 Anyone who has unprotected sex is at risk of contracting chlamydia.
 As many people with chlamydia don’t notice symptoms, you may not always know if a current or potential sexual partner is carrying the infection.
 It is therefore recommended to practice safe sex using barrier contraceptive methods, and test regularly.
 If you have a new sexual partner or do not use barrier contraception, such as a condom, when having sex, you are at a higher risk of catching chlamydia.

-• use a condom every time you have vaginal and anal
+• Use a condom every time you have vaginal and anal

-• use a condom to cover the penis during oral sex
+• Use a condom to cover the penis during oral sex

-• use a dam (a thin piece of soft plastic or latex) to cover the female genitals during oral sex or when female genitals rub together
+• Use a dam (a thin piece of soft plastic or latex) to cover the female genitals during oral sex or when female genitals rub together

-• not share sex toys.
+• Not share sex toys.
 If you do share sex toys, wash them after each use or cover them with a new condom each time they are used.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.